 Sanctuary’s Grand Ideas Fund offers up to £1,000 for projects which aim to make a difference to the lives of our residents and their communities.
 The fund is open to charities, residents’ groups and voluntary organisations.

-The Grand Ideas fund is currently accepting applications for community projects that will make a difference to the lives of our residents and their communities.
+Grand Ideas offers funding up to £1,000 for community projects that will make a difference to the lives of our communities.

-There are some specific priority areas of the country where Sanctuary has a large amount of housing.
-These areas have a dedicated local neighbourhood team who work in the community.
-If your project is in one of these areas, your application will be passed to the local neighbourhood team for consideration.
+There are some specific areas of the country where Sanctuary has a large amount of housing, these areas have dedicated local neighbourhood teams who work in the community.
+If your projects is in one of these areas, your application will be passed to the local neighbourhood team for consideration.
 These areas include:

 - Cherwell (includes Banbury, Bicester and Kidlington)

 *If your application is for funding in the Chester area, we have a fund called Chester Community Chest which you can use to apply for funding.
 Details are available on the Chester & District page.
 You will not be able to apply for both Chester Community Chest and the Grand Ideas Fund for the same project.

 **If your application is for funding in the Rochford area, we have a fund called Maureen's Gift which you can use to apply for funding.
 Details are available on the Rochford Housing page.
 You will not be able to apply for both Maureen's Gift and the Grand Ideas Fund for the same project.